 Canada, Denmark, Norway, Russia and the United States are locked in a race over how to divide up the Arctic, after US researchers said recently that global warming might leave it ice-free by 2030.

-One quarter of the earth's untapped energy riches is believed to be buried in the Arctic sea floor.
+One quarter of the earth’s untapped energy riches are believed to be buried in the Arctic sea floor.

 But Putin and representatives of other Arctic nations at the two-day forum stressed that they expected the United Nations to rule on their rival claims over the region’s riches.